 When I started freelancing, I had no idea what I wanted my brand to be or look like.
 I thought I did, but looking back on it now, I was striving to be like other writers, not myself.
-I didn’t know what I wanted, and as a result, I turned to other successful writers and wanted to be just like them.
+I didn’t know what I wanted, and as a result, I turned to other successful writers for freelance advice and wanted to be just like them.

 How was I going to show potential clients my value — and what makes me different — if I tried to blend in?

 When I set out on my own, one of my biggest fears was that there wasn’t enough opportunity to go around.
 Like I had somehow missed the S.S.
 Client Work, and there I was, standing at the end of the dock waving goodbye.

 With each new client you sign, you learn something new about yourself, whether it be your workstyle, holes in your process, or what type of work you genuinely enjoy doing.
 As you gain more experience, you will fine-tune that client/project radar and can focus on the opportunities you know you’ll love.

 Be strategic with your client search.
 Explore every opportunity that comes your way, but don’t ignore red flags.
 Even the newest freelancer has a red flag sense (and it only gets better with experience), so pay attention.